 Restoration complete, the locomotive finally returned to Haworth on Monday 16th April 2007 and following a period of testing and running-in, it officially re-entered traffic on Monday 23rd July 2007, now numbered in the BR series as 90733, the next number in the BR sequence which ran 90000 – 90732.

 With its 10 year boiler certificate expired, 90733 was granted an extension into 2018.
-Unfortunately, whilst on Santa Steam Special duties in December 2017, cracks were discovered in the boiler tubes and the Railway had to reluctantly withdraw the locomotive from traffic pending a full overhaul.
+Unfortunately, whilst on Santa Steam Special duties in December 2017, cracks were discovered in the boiler tubes and the Railway had to reluctantly withdraw the locomotive from traffic with its latest overhaul starting in early 2019.